 May 10, 2011

 Last week’s brief discussion mentioned bringing diverse objects under the umbrella of a single user interface, then described the architecture as a central database and a collection of nodes.
-I even included a rather unreadable mini version of the architecture drawing just to convey a sense of scale.
+I even included the architecture drawing to convey a sense of scale.

 Armed with that, we can look more closely at how this is intended to be used… and why it’s relevant.
 My intent is for this issue of The Nomadness Report to provide a broad understanding of this system; future issues will be much more focused on individual components, and will refer back to this for context.